 What to Do When You Find Out You Have a Bench Warrant against You in Philadelphia

 The best way for you to deal with a bench warrant is to nip it in the bud as soon as you find out about it.
 You should not wait until you end up arrested to deal with a bench warrant.
-While you are able to turn yourself in on a bench warrant without a lawyer, the best thing you can do to protect yourself from facing any of the harsher penalties is to contact an experienced Philadelphia bench warrant lawyer like those at The Law Offices of Lloyd Long as soon as you find out a warrant has been issued against you.
+While you are able to turn yourself in on a bench warrant without a lawyer, the best thing you can do to protect yourself from facing any of the harsher penalties is to contact an experienced Philadelphia bench warrant lawyer like those at The Liberty Law Team as soon as you find out a warrant has been issued against you.

 Our lawyers will typically attempt to negotiate a situation where you turn yourself in without having to be arrested or spend any time in jail.
 This will usually involve you turning yourself in at the courthouse and being taken before the judge right away to have the issue resolved.
 Prior to this, we will work to understand why you missed court or failed to meet some other obligation.
 Sometimes people have very reasonable excuses such as medical or family emergencies or their summons having the wrong date listed on it.